FREDDIE MAC OPTIGO®

 - Project-based subsidy: This form of subsidy refers to rental assistance that is associated with a specific property rather than specific tenants.
 The property receives a cash payment based on the number of qualifying tenants living in qualifying units; the contractual basis for the subsidy is known as a Housing Assistance Payments (HAP) or Section 8 contract.

 - Tenant-based subsidy: This form of subsidy is rental assistance that is associated with a specific tenant rather than a specific property.
 The property receives a cash payment based on the number of qualifying occupants.
-The written authorization provided to the tenant for this subsidy is known as a voucher, of which there are two types:
+The written authorization provided to the The tenant for this subsidy is known as a voucher, of which there are two types:

-- Regular vouchers: The original and most common form of vouchers, in which the payment is generally capped at the applicable HUD Fair Market Rent, which is a HUD-established rent ceiling for a geographic area.
+- Regular vouchers: The original and most common form of vouchers, in which the payment is generally capped at the applicable HUD Fair Market Rent, which is a HUD established rent ceiling for a geographic area.

 - Enhanced vouchers: Special vouchers that are given to tenants in a property that formerly had been receiving a project-based subsidy but will no longer.
 Typically, this is because the owner has opted out of the Section 8 program or prepaid an FHA or HUD Mortgage.
 Tenants in such a property may receive enhanced vouchers to enable them to pay the new higher rent for their unit.
 The payment standard is typically set at the actual rent to be charged at the property after the Section 8 subsidy terminates.